I hope this will turn out to be a sort of episodic book posted perhaps monthly, or twice a month. I haven’t decided yet.

 “My cousin came today, you saw that, didn’t you?”
 Mori.
 “Yes, of course, you told me.
 He came here from Turge, a fair way off, isn’t it?
 Where do you come from, Beol?”

 “Port Yealfalt has been my home for nearby to fourteen years, previous to that I lived in Baerukk Zaew, where I was born.”
 Beol said.

 “And your parents came from there?”
 Mori asked.

-“My father was a travelling merchant, my mother was born and lived there all her life.”
+“My father was a travelling merchant, my mother was born and lived there all her life until we came to the port.”
 Beol said, nodding.

 “As for me, my parents came from Har.
 You know of Har, don’t you?
 Not many people in Zhar do, strangely.”
 Mori said.
 “My family were fishermen, or so they came from the family of fishermen, hence they came to Zhar on a fishing trip.
 I was born down here, my father met a woman down here, a human but not alike to those from Har.
 My cousin was my father’s nephew, not my mother’s.
 His mother was a woman from north of Har, far north where the Grulf are plentiful and the humans few and far between.
 Now he comes here demanding that we side together.”